NOAA-GFDL/atmos_drivers/README.md

 Atmos Drivers is the driver of the atmospheric system used by GFDL.
-There is a version which drives the atmospheric system as a standalone model, with appropriately supplied boudnary conditions, or as the atmospheric component in a coupled model driver by [FMScoupler](https://github.com/NOAA-GFDL/FMScoupler).
+There is a version which drives the atmospheric system as a standalone model, with appropriately supplied boundary conditions, or as the atmospheric component in a coupled model driven by [FMScoupler](https://github.com/NOAA-GFDL/FMScoupler).
 The Atmos Drivers can be considered an abstraction layer with dependencies on a dynamical core, atmospheric radiation component, atmospheric physics component, and the prognostic state update.